 With Adidas, Adi Dassler was able to take a free rein, and he let his pioneering side take over.
 He created technologically advanced models for the brand, helping forge its destiny in the sports world and the footwear industry.
 Today, the same principles still govern the company, honoring Dassler and his legacy.
 Adidas is also undeniably a force to reckon with, a highly recognizable name and image across the world.

 The brand is known for taking the first step forward, yet it also takes much inspiration from its past to create modern sneakers.
-One example is the FLB_Runner, inspired by the designs of 1970s track trainers.
+One example is the FLB_Runner, inspired by the designs of 1970s track trainers and the original Flashback.
 It’s also made to be breathable and flexible, offering a fashion-forward take on Adidas running shoes.
 It’s designed for women who are on the move, in whatever aspect of life.
 The name itself, FLB or Flashback Runner, is a reference to its heritage style.

 - Lightweight cushioning is offered by the EVA midsole.